intjelic/python-sfml/doc/sphinx/source/documentation/graphics.rst

    hides these variables and the composed transform behind an easy to use interface.
 You can set or get any of the individual components without worrying about the others.
-It also provides the composed transform (as a :class:`sfml.graphics.Transform`), and keeps it up-to-date.
+It also provides the composed transform (as an :class:`sfml.graphics.Transform`), and keeps it up-to-date.

    In addition to the position, rotation and scale, :class:`sfml.graphics.Transformable` provides an "origin" component, which